 We support the right of the United States citizens of Puerto Rico to be admitted to the Union as a fully sovereign state.
 We further recognize the historic significance of the 2012 local referendum in which a 54 percent majority voted to end Puerto Rico’s current status as a U.S. territory, and 61 percent chose statehood over options for sovereign nationhood.
 We support the federally sponsored political status referendum authorized and funded by an Act of Congress in 2014 to ascertain the aspirations of the people of Puerto Rico.
 Once the 2012 local vote for statehood is ratified, Congress should approve an enabling act with terms for Puerto Rico’s future admission as the 51st state of the Union.

 Bottom line, it’s time for statehood.
-The idea has support on both sides, and the upcoming referendum will establish once again that Puerto Rico wants statehood.
+The idea has support on both sides, and the 2020 referendum established once again that Puerto Rico wants statehood.
 It is time for Congress to take action.

 This post was originally written in English and may be being auto-translated by Google.